DavidNguyen95/proba/README.md

-# proba
+# Probabilistic robot project
-Probabilistic robot - Project 2: Bearing only SLAM
+Project 2: Bearing only SLAM

-# Run project:
-`cd octave/lsSLAM`
-`octave-cli lsSLAM_full.m`
+#Dataset:
+Put data in datasets folder (type bearing)

 # Explaination file in octave/lsSLAM folder:
-lsSLAM_full.m : Set init parameter for running program
+lsSLAM_full.m : Set init parameters for running program
 linearize_pose_pose_constraint.m : compute Jacobian between 2 robot positions.
 linearize_pose_landmakr_bearing_constraint.m : Compute the error of a pose-landmark with bearing only constraint
 linearize_and_solve.m : performs one iteration of the Gauss-Newton algorithm
 compute_global_error.m : Computes the total error of the graph

+# Running project:
+`cd octave/lsSLAM`
+`octave-cli lsSLAM_full.m`

 # Results
 During loop, I save the all plots in plots folder.
 Here is some sample of results